raft-tech/TANF-app/tdrs-frontend/nginx/README.md

 workers = 2
 ```

-There are two config files: one for development and one for deployed application.
-Gunicorn is started from ```gunicorn_start.sh``` which starts either version of config files based on envirenment.
+There are two config files: one for development and one for deployed applications.
+Gunicorn is started from ```gunicorn_start.sh``` which starts either version of config files based on environment.

 ## Security